rordenlab/dcm2niix/BidsGuess/README.md

 ## Compiling the development branch

-The BidsGuess feature is currently only available in the development branch, so you will need to comile and run this version (v1.0.20230731 and later).
+The BidsGuess feature is currently only available in the development branch, so you will need to compile and run this version (v1.0.20230731 and later).

 ```
 git clone --branch development https://github.com/rordenlab/dcm2niix.git